Saturday, August 14, 2021

 Variety in Genre

-Beyond event the kind of adventures, when people got bored with the medieval fantasy he leavened it with adventuring in other genres -- from Science Fiction or Planetary Romance on Barsoom or Vance's Planet of Adventure, to settings inspired by movies like King-Kong, or books like Alice in Wonderland, even to adventures in contemporary New York City.
+Beyond even the kind of adventures, when people got bored with the medieval fantasy he leavened it with adventuring in other genres -- from Science Fiction or Planetary Romance on Barsoom or Vance's Planet of Adventure, to settings inspired by movies like King-Kong, or books like Alice in Wonderland, even to adventures in contemporary New York City.
 In this, the backdrop stayed the medieval fantasy campaign, but he had about one session in ten with such other environments, to keep it fun.

 Spot in in regards to having PCs adventure in different environments.
 I believe that keeps them, and the GM alike from growing complacent, or bored.
 Ernie's PC read a curse scroll and got sent to Barsoon--ERB's Mars, of course. #1842